smart-office-uz/desktop-app/README.md

 - [x] Add default tray icon when user logs out
 - [x] Update app menu icon alongside the tray icon
 - [x] Fix notification links that do not contain http:// or https://
+- [ ] (Maybe) Telegram bot to automatically send new release notifications
+- [ ] Icon should be changed
+- [ ] Tray icon notification number should have a bigger font size
+- [ ] Add a logo to the login page
+- [ ] Change window size based on pages
+- [ ] Add notification link to each individual notification